mitjafelicijan/mitjafelicijan.com/content/notes/2025-04-08-embedding-game-assets-within-your-binary.md

 - I do like this approach, but some compilers might not support this feature, and this is why I will be sticking with manual approach for now.
 - One additional drawback is that every time you compile your game, all the assets need to be re-read and converted.
-I have not heavily tested this, but this could be a potential problem when you have a lot of assets.
+I have not tested this heavily, but this could potentially significantly increase build times when you have a lot of assets.
 - Not using Make could be detrimental to incremental builds.
 But this would also need to be tested.
 I do not claim that this is a real problem.
+Test this yourself.

 Read more about [Binary resource inclusion](https://en.cppreference.com/w/c/preprocessor/embed).